Status of NEC (Necrotizing Enterocolitis) Litigation

 - Surgery to remove damaged portions of intestines or bowels

-- An ostomy, connecting part of the intestine or bowel to an opening in the baby’s abdomen
+- An ostomy connecting part of the intestine or bowel to an opening in the baby's abdomen

-- Draining of peritoneal (abdominal) cavity
+- Draining of peritoneal, or abdominal, cavity

 Even with treatment, Stanford Children’s Health warns that there can be severe complications, including: